docker/docs/network/iptables.md

 setting and do not expose services on IPs they shall not be exposed on.

 However, `--ip` is not a _binding_ option: Setting it only changes the _default_, it does not _restrict_ services to that IP.
-This means that while containners deployed via a simple `docker run` command mostly honor this setting (unless a `-p` option string explicitly overrides it), other container management systems may feel free to ignore this setting (or simply be unaware of it).
+This means that while containers deployed via a simple `docker run` command mostly honor this setting (unless a `-p` option string explicitly overrides it), other container management systems may feel free to ignore this setting (or simply be unaware of it).